Richmond, California: Southern waterfront / Shipyards

 Further east, the USS Red Oak Victory is a restored World War II Victory ship, the 558th ship made in Richmond.
 It is moored in the former Richmond Shipyard No. 3.
 Liberty and Victory ships built in Richmond transported troops and supplies during World War II.

 East across the Harbor/Santa Fe Channel, the Rosie the Riveter/World War II Home Front National Historical Park is in Richmond, and commemorates women's shipbuilding and support for the war effort in the 1940s.
 The visitor's center is in a small utility building next to the former Ford Assembly Plant.
 Regular ferry service is provided to San Francisco from the Richmond Ferry Terminal via San Francisco Bay Ferry.

 This area is connected by the San Francisco Bay Trail to several city parks along the waterfront, including Lucretia Edwards Shoreline Park, Marina Bay Park and the Rosie the Riveter Memorial, Barbara and Jay Vincent Park, and Shimada Friendship Park.
 The Bay Trail continues past these parks further southeast to Point Isabel Regional Shoreline and beyond to parks in El Cerrito, Albany, and Berkeley.

 Civic Center

 During World War II the city sprawled and its population increased dramatically.
-This led city leaders to construct the Richmond Civic Center in 1957.
+This led city leaders to construct the Richmond Civic Center, with buildings completed between 1949 and 1957.
 This center houses the city hall, a small convention center, library, hall of justice, police headquarters, and arts center.

+Architectural Forum magazine called the new Memorial Civic Center: "a milestone in U.S. civic design: it is the first modern Civic Center built in any American city: and it is one of the most comprehensive centers constructed anywhere in the world."

 The Richmond Public Library, the only public library independent of the Contra Costa County Public Libraries system, lies in the heart of the civic center.
 It houses over 204,686 books, 4,014 audio materials, 5,277 video materials, and 491 serial subscriptions.